Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 - Once done, press on the red timer icon again to stop direction finding, and stop logging.

-- Open your log file by selecting Open Log in the top right drop down menu.
+- You can view your log file by selecting Open Log in the top right drop down menu, then enabling "Plot Log File".
 The log file will be stored in the internal storage Downloads/KerberosSDR folder.

-- You can now show your log file by pressing on the Show/Hide Log in the top right menu.
 NOTE: If your log file is large (been driving around for many minutes) we suggest setting the "plotting step" setting to 5 or higher, to skip every 5th point.
-Otherwise the app may struggle to plot all logged points.
+Otherwise the app may lag and struggle to plot all logged points.

 Normal radar systems work by transmitting a pulse of RF energy, and listening to the reflections from objects like planes, cars and ships.
 Passive radar works by using already existing transmitters such as those for FM/TV and listening for reflections that bounce of objects.